levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md

 - Column Width Fixes: First column adapts to content, second and third columns have a max width of 250px with ellipsis for overflow.
 - Toggle Button for Workbooks Fields: The "Show Workbooks API Fields for this User" link is now a button with improved JS toggle logic and accessibility.
 - Ninja Forms Country Select: The Ninja Forms - Full Country Names plugin now processes selects inside containers with `.full-iso-country-names`, only logs the selected country (not all options) in the console, both on load and change, handles both ISO code and full country name as selected value (with reverse lookup for code), and uses improved MutationObserver and logging for dynamic forms.

-## License
-Proprietary software developed by Supersonic Playground for DTR (Drug Target Review).
-All rights reserved.

 ---